 Foods for joint pain can be really helpful or really harmful.
 The food we put in our body has the tremendous ability to heal us or make us feel miserable.
-Our joints are no exception to this.
-Foods can be used to reduce joint pain if you eat them on a consistent basis.
-Some foods can even worsen arthritis.
+Keep in mind, the food patterns to reduce joint pain only work if you do eat healthy foods on a consistent basis.
+Be aware that some foods can even worsen arthritis.
 Find out if your diet is making your arthritis flare up in this blog and what supplements may help.

 What is Arthritis?